 18a VI.
-Dange er Signal Number Six 17b ) from a storm intensity that coast to the west of the p experience severe weather , of slight or moderate is expected to cross the north of the port (to the ort in the case of Mangla) same as in Signal No. V) ) ) ) ) 19a VII.
-Dange er Signal Number Seven 18b ) from a storm that is expect experience severe weather of slight or moderate intensity ted to cross over or near to d speed as in Signal No. V) ) ) ) 20a VIII.
-Great Danger Signal Number Eight 19b ) from a storm expected to of the port (to case of Man surface wind or severe cy experience severe weather of great intensity that is cross the coast to the south o the east of the port in the gla) (severe cyclonic storm with s 89-118 km/h.
-(48-63 knots) clonic storm of hurricane o winds 119 km/h.
-(64 knots) ) ) ) ) ) ) ) These signals indicate that the port itself and the ships in it are in danger 21a IX.
-Great Danger Signal Number Nine 20b ) from a storm expected to of the port (to experience severe weather of great intensity that is cross the coast to the north o the east of the port in the gla) (wind speed same as in Signal ) )
+Danger Signal Number Six 17b) from intens coast west ort will experience severe weather a storm, of slight or moderate sity that is expected to cross the to the north of the port (to the of the port in the case of Mangla) speed same as in Signal No. V))))) 19a VII.
+Danger Signal Number Seven 18b) from that is oort will experience severe weather a storm of slight or moderate intensity s expected to cross over or near to ort (wind speed as in Signal No. V)))) 20a VIII.
+Great Danger Signal Number Eight 19b) from expect of the case surfact or set oort will experience severe weather a storm of great intensity that is cted to cross the coast to the south port (to the east of the port in the of Mangla) (severe cyclonic storm with ce winds 89-118 km/h.
+(48-63 knots) vere cyclonic storm of hurricane sity with winds 119 km/h.
+(64 knots) pove)))))))))))))))))))))))))))))))))))))))) These signals indicate that the port itself and the ships in it are in danger 21a IX.
+Great Danger Signal Number Nine 20b) from expect of the oort will experience severe weather a storm of great intensity that is cted to cross the coast to the north port (to the east of the port in the of Mangla) (wind speed same as in Signal III)))))